Slouper/MonsterInterviewExercise/README.md

  - Selenide

  Comments:
+  - The application contains some bugs and currently the process ends on account creation, because of error message.
+If we want to continue through this step, we can use the maven profile 'doNotEndTestAfterAccountCreationError'.
-  - DatePicker in registration form - Difficult usage as for automation as for user
+  - DatePicker in registration form - Difficult to use for automation and for user as well
-  - Only xpaths usage - I use only xpaths, but I am also aware of other methods and I am prepared to use them if requested :)
+  - Only xpaths usage - I use only xpaths, but I am also aware of other possible methods, and I am prepared to use them if requested :)
-  - Exception handling - In real life more custom exception would be define from my side
+  - Exception handling - In real life more custom exception would be defined from my side
   - Only required field used in registration form
   - Dynamic IDs in registration form are surprise :), therefore I use special locators with usage of relationship label + input
-  - In real life there would be payed more attention to split tests / steps into more atomics units
+  - In real life there would be paid more attention to split tests / steps into more atomics units